For daily wit & wisdom, sign up for the Almanac newsletter.

 From 2017 to 2022, 19 states have enacted legislation or passed resolutions to provide year-round Daylight Saving Time if Congress allowed such a change and, in some cases, if surrounding states enact the same legislation.

-The 19 states are Colorado (2022), Alabama, Georgia, Minnesota, Mississippi, and Montana (2021).
-Idaho, Louisiana, Ohio (resolution), South Carolina, Utah, and Wyoming (2020).
-Delaware, Maine, Oregon, Tennessee, and Washington (2019).
-Florida (2018; California voters also authorized such a change that year, but legislative action is pending).
+The 19 states are: Colorado (2022); Alabama, Georgia, Minnesota, Mississippi, and Montana (2021); Idaho, Louisiana, Ohio (resolution), South Carolina, Utah, and Wyoming (2020); Delaware, Maine, Oregon, Tennessee, and Washington (2019); Florida (2018) ; California voters also authorized the change in 2018, but legislative action is pending.
 Some states have commissioned studies on the topic, including Massachusetts (2017) and Maine (2021).

 According to the NCSL, “At least 29 states considered or are considering 75 pieces of legislation related to Daylight Saving Time (DST) in 2023—Alaska, Arkansas, Connecticut, Idaho, Illinois, Iowa, Kentucky, Maine, Maryland, Massachusetts, Michigan, Minnesota, Missouri, Montana, Nebraska, New Jersey, New Mexico, New York, North Carolina, Ohio, Oklahoma, Oregon, Pennsylvania, South Carolina, Tennessee, Texas, Vermont, Virginia, and Wyoming.
-HB 1422 in Texas passed the House on April 11, which provides that the state will observe Daylight Saving Time year-round, while SB 7 passed the Oklahoma Senate, which would establish year-round Daylight Standard Time.
+HB 1422 in Texas passed the House on April 11, 2023, which provides that the state will observe Daylight Saving Time year-round; and SB 7 passed the Oklahoma Senate, which would establish year-round Daylight Standard Time.
 Oklahoma also adopted SCR 9—supporting the federal Sunshine Protection Act of 2023.”

 The History of Time Change